Gesee-y/Cruise.jl/docs/Plugins/index.md

 #### Serialization Rules

-- Keys within each section should be namespaced by the plugin name: "PluginName-key"

 - Non-serializable fields (callbacks, Tasks, WeakRefs) must be skipped.

 - `restore_state` must be able to restore both state and data fully.